Danae-Gielisse/probabilistic_EPF/README.md

 ## Evaluation of (probabilistic) electricity price forecasts
 - run evaluate_point_forecasts.py to obtain the MAE and the RMSE for all the methods.
-- run evaluate_results_nn.py to calculate the CRPS, get the empirical coverage and perform the kupiec test for the Neural Network based methods.
+- run evaluate_results_nn.py to calculate the CRPS, get the empirical coverage and perform the kupiec test for the neural network-based methods.
 - run evaluate_results_QRA.py to calculate the CRPS, get the empirical coverage and perform the kupiec test for the statistical time series based methods.
 - run evaluate_results_ens.py to calculate the CRPS, get het empirical coverage and perform the kupiec test for the ensemble methods.
 - run evaluation_graphs.py to obtain graphs of the results.
+- run diebold_mariano.py to compute and visualize the diebold mariano p-values.

+## Profit of the different battery strategies
+- run battery.py to obtain the profit of each method for the naive strategy, unlimited strategy and every risk level of the quantile based strategy.
+- run battery_graph to plot the visualization graph which is stated in the methodology.